loning/alltheory/docs/psi-popular-guide/index.md

 After the journey through philosophy, return to where you started — but see it with new eyes.
 Everything is different, yet nothing has changed.

+### Special Chapter: 🎲 The Meaning of 42
+*Why the universe chose this number*

+Discover why Douglas Adams was right about 42 being the answer to everything — and why the universe has a sense of humor about itself.

 ## 🛤️ Choose Your Path

 ### ⚡ The Lightning Path (2 hours)